marvosyntactical/joeynmt/NOTES.md

 Metrics stuff :
 * ablation study with bleu without "Youre welcome", "Have a nice day", "How can I help you today?" etc etc
 * conclude if authors reported entity F1 on canonized or uncanonized data
-* in experiments section, discuss metrics: significance of bleu / ent F1
+* in experiments section, discuss metrics: significance of bleu / ent F1 / other metrics?
 * report metrics on dev and test?

 ---

-### 17.08.20 preprocessing: Empty scheduling KBs *TODO*
+### 17.08.20 preprocessing *TODO*

+Empty scheduling KBs:
 * no knowledgebase in half of scheduling dialogues => nothing to replace canonicals with
 * => in data.py, for minibatches with empty kb, just canonize source and add that as knowledgebase?
 * (e.g. "Make an entry for dinner on the 6th at 7 pm with my sister."